A permit is required to undertake excavation and/or landscape works on nature strips.

 Video: Learn how to plant your nature strip

 When modifying nature strips, property owners must consider public safety and accessibility.
-Following Council's regulations and the recommendations below will minimise impact on other nature strip users and pedestrians.
+Following Council's regulations and recommendations will minimise impact on other nature strip users and pedestrians.